iBio, Inc. [IBIO] Price Analysis: NYSE:IBIO Bull Target $3.00 or Higher

-The share price of iBio, Inc. [NYSE: IBIO] inclined by $1.77, presently trading at $1.50.
-The company’s shares saw 2900.00% gains compared to the lowest price in the period of the last 52 weeks, set at $0.05 recorded on 03/03/20.
-The last few days have been tough to the share price as IBIO jumped by +340.12% during the last week, even though the stock is still down by -56.76% compared to 1.14 of all time high it touched on 02/28/20.
-However, the stock had a strong performance during the past 3 months, roughly gaining 543.64%, while additionally gaining 107.94% during the last 12 months. iBio, Inc. is said to have a 12-month price target set at $3.00.
-That means that the stock has a strong potential to acquire 1.5% increase from the current trading price.
+The share price of iBio, Inc. [NYSE: IBIO] inclined by $2.16, presently trading at $2.25.
+The company’s shares saw 4400.00% gains compared to the lowest price in the period of the last 52 weeks, set at $0.05 recorded on 03/05/20.
+The last few days have been benevolent to the share price as IBIO jumped by +160.12% during the last week, even though the stock is still down by -33.82% compared to 1.38 of all time high it touched on 02/28/20.
+However, the stock had a strong performance during the past 3 months, roughly gaining 411.60%, while additionally gaining 175.53% during the last 12 months. iBio, Inc. is said to have a 12-month price target set at $3.00.
+That means that the stock has a strong potential to acquire 0.75% increase from the current trading price.

 iBio, Inc. [NYSE:IBIO]: Analyst Rating and Earnings